Coeur d'Alene Reservation: Economy/Trading

 Trading was at the forefront of the Coeur d'Alene, being described by a past Frenchman fur trader as "the greatest traders in the world."
 The land provided ample amounts of resources, allowing for the tribe to be stationary and non-nomadic while being able to establish farms and a "productive agriculture."
 Fish, quarry, waterfowl, nuts, and berries all derived from the bodies of water, mountains, grassy lands, and wetlands nearby.

 The Coeur d'Alene tribe is allowed to earn money through corporate form, and all economic development and lease agreements must be approved.
 The tribe's primary economic development stems from agriculture and gaming.
 They employ around 1,000 people in both economic sectors.
-The tribe produces several crops on a 6,000 acre (9.38 sq. mi; 24.28 km^{2}) farm, but they also have farmland for turf farming and logging.
+The tribe produces several crops on a 6000 acre farm, but they also have farmland for turf farming and logging.
 For gaming, the tribe operates the Coeur d'Alene Casino, Resort, and Hotel, earning around $20 million in profit per year.
 Among other economic sectors, the Coeur d'Alene tribe also is involved in an automotive center, hardware center, food markets, and a medical center.